All Chevening applications must be submitted through our online application system. Here's some tips on how to use it.

 - Taught with more than one month of study outside the UK

-Use our course finder to browse eligible master’s degrees at every university across the UK.
+Use our course finder to browse eligible master’s degrees at universities across the UK.

 London-based campuses: If you wish to undertake a course offered at a London-based campus of a UK university that is based elsewhere in the country, you will only be permitted to do so if that exact course is unavailable at the university’s main campus.
 If the same course is offered at both the main campus and the London campus of a university, you will be expected to attend the main university campus.